Tank biathlon: 3rd Tank Biathlon World Championship, 2016

 The third Tank Biathlon took place in Alabino as part of the 2nd International Army Games from 30 July to 13 August.

 4th Tank Biathlon World Championship, 2017

-The fourth Tank Biathlon took place in Alabino, Moscow Region.
-The countries used the same type of tanks as in previous year (T-72B3 and Type-96B), with the exception of India fielding T-90 Bhishma.
+The fourth Tank Biathlon also took place in Alabino.
+The countries used the same type of tanks as in previous years (T-72B3 and Type-96B), with the exception of India fielding T-90 Bhishma.
 New Delhi Television reported that the Indian Army felt disadvantaged using T-72B3 tanks provided by Russia in 2016 and was keen to field its best tanks and best crews in 2017.
 However, as a result of both T-90 Bhishma tanks (the main one and the reserve one) malfunctioning, the Indian squad was unable to complete the race and were disqualified before the semifinal.

 After seven days of contests, Team Russia won 11 gold, 5 silver and 4 bronze awards and finished 1st in the overall ratings, and Team China achieved second place with 7 gold, 2 silver and 2 bronze.